yaozhong/deepIntraSV/README.md

-# DeepIntraSV [RDBKE branch]
+#Breakpoint enhancement for read-depth based SV callers

-RDBKE is a general breakpoint resolution enhancment pipeline for read-depth (RD) based SV callers using deep segmenation model UNet.
+RDBKE is a breakpoint enhancment pipeline for read-depth (RD) based SV callers using deep segmenation model UNet.
-UNet is used to learn specific patterns of base-wise RD information surrounding known breaking points.
+UNet is used to learn specific patterns of base-wise RDs surrounding known breaking points.
-It can be applied for both in-sample and cross-sample.
+It is designed for in-sample and cross-sample applications.
-More details can be found in https://doi.org/10.1101/503649
+More details can be found in the manuscript https://doi.org/10.1101/503649

 Old branch DeepIntraSV only contains model-level training and testing.
-RDBKE branch added the module of enahncing a general read-depth SV caller (e.g., CNVnator).
+RDBKE branch added the enhancement module for RD-based SV callers (e.g., CNVnator).

 ![](figures/Fig1_workflow.png)

 ## Docker enviroment
 We provide a docker image for running this code